A modular approach to Fermat equations of signature $(p,p,5)$ using Frey hyperelliptic curves: Introduction

 We say that a solution $(a,b,c) \in \Z^3$ to \eqref{general-equ} is \textit{primitive} if $\text{gcd}(a,b,c) = 1$, and \textit{trivial} if $abc = 0$.
 It is an open conjecture that \eqref{general-equ} has no non-trivial primitive solutions if $r,q,p \ge 3$ (see for instance, \cite{Bennett-open}).

-The special case of $r = q = p$ is Fermat's Last Theorem which was proven in \cite{Wiles} \cite{Taylor-Wiles} using Galois representations and modularity.
-In \cite{DarmonDuke}, Darmon described a program to show the generalized Fermat equations \eqref{general-equ} have no non-trivial solutions for fixed primes $r,q \ge 3$ and varying prime exponent $p \ge 3$ using the approach of Galois representations and modularity.
+The special case of $r = q = p$ is Fermat's Last Theorem which was proven in \cite{Wiles, Taylor-Wiles} using Galois representations and modularity.
+In \cite{DarmonDuke}, Darmon described a program to show the generalized Fermat equation \eqref{general-equ} has no non-trivial solutions for one varying prime exponent $p \ge 3$ using the approach of Galois representations and modularity.

-Central to Darmon's program is the construction of Frey representations of signature $(r,q,p)$, which is done explicitly in \cite{DarmonDuke} for the case $(p,p,r)$ using Frey hyperelliptic curves.
+Central to Darmon's program is the construction of Frey representations of signature $(r,q,p)$, which is done explicitly in \cite{DarmonDuke} for the case $(p,p,r)$ using Frey abelian varieties which are constructed as the Jacobians of Frey hyperelliptic curves.
 In order to carry out Darmon's program for a specific $r,q$, one needs to prove irreducibility and modularity of the $2$-dimensional residual Galois representations attached to a putative solution, as well as distinguish them from those of the trivial solutions.
-Due to recent breakthroughs in modularity results, establishing modularity is no longer the main difficulty.
+Due to recent breakthroughs in modularity results, establishing modularity can be carried out in many cases, but we note for the main results of this paper, we do in fact need the multi-Frey method in order to avoid a case where a suitable modularity result is unknown.

 Although irreducibility cannot be established in all cases, using local methods, it is possible to treat certain congruence classes.
-In addition, the trivial solution $\pm (1,-1,0)$ presents an essential obstruction to the method because its associated Frey hyperelliptic curve is non-singular and modular at the Serre level.
+In addition, the trivial solution $(\pm 1,\mp 1,0)$ presents an essential obstruction to the method because its associated Frey hyperelliptic curve is non-singular and the Jacobian of this hyperelliptic curve is modular at the Serre level.

-Unlike signature $(r,r,p)$ where one still has Frey elliptic curves due to \cite{F}, signature $(p,p,r)$ for $r \ge 5$ necessitates consideration of Frey abelian varieties of dimension greater than $1$ if the exponents are prime.
+Unlike signature $(r,r,p)$ where one still has Frey elliptic curves due to \cite{F}, signature $(p,p,r)$ for $r \ge 5$ necessitates the consideration of Frey abelian varieties of dimension greater than $1$ if the exponents are prime \cite[\S 4.3]{Darmon-Granville}.
 For $r = 2, 3$, signature $(p,p,r)$ equations were resolved in \cite{Darmon-Merel} using Frey elliptic curves which exist in these cases.
-The equation studied in this paper thus represents an interesting test case for Darmon's program.
+The equation studied in this paper thus represents an interesting test case for Darmon's program and develops some of the tools which in future studies of the case $r > 5$.

 In this paper, we consider the specific signature $(p,p,5)$ and develop the necessary machinery to carry out Darmon's program in all congruence classes mod $10$ which avoid the two obstructions above.
 The method is sufficiently refined to establish optimal bounds on the exponents $p$.
-In particular, we prove the following theorem.

 \begin{theorem} For $n \ge 3$, there are no non-trivial primitive solutions $(a,b,c) \in \Z^3$ to the equation